monodot/bankerchief/README.md

 }
 ```

+The keys are:

 - `columns` maps the canonical fields to your CSV's header names.
 - `dateFormat`: use `DD/MM/YYYY` for UK-style dates; otherwise ISO is assumed.
-- `flipSign: true` negates amounts — this is required if a card export lists purchases
-  as positive.
-Note this also flips bill *payments* to positive, so add a rule
-  (e.g. `PAYMENT RECEIVED` → an `isExpense: false` category) to exclude them.
+- `flipSign: true` negates amounts — this is required if a card export lists purchases as positive.
+Note this also flips bill *payments* to positive, so add a rule (e.g. `PAYMENT RECEIVED` → an `isExpense: false` category) to exclude them.

 The hint applies to every data file in that directory.
-CSV parsing splits on
-commas and assumes fields contain no embedded commas.
+CSV parsing splits on commas and assumes fields contain no embedded commas.

 ## Installing as a PWA on iOS

-You can install this app as a PWA on your iOS device, so you can access it from
-anywhere in your home network or whenever your device is connected to your VPN.
+You can install this app as a PWA on your iOS device, so you can access it from anywhere in your home network or whenever your device is connected to your VPN.

 On your mobile device, install **Tailscale** (or configure your own VPN).
 Then open Safari and go to `http://your-machine-name:3000`.